NeuroTechX/ntx_slack_archive/introductions.md

  >Hi, nice to meet you all.
 I'm Karina from Boulder, Colorado.
 I'm interested in neuroscience and BCI.
 Hoping to learn more about the industry.
 I work with tech companies of all kinds and this field has been of interest for me recently.

+7/11/2017 9:24 PM

+ **dano** :

+ >Hey man, you should come out to one of our Toronto chapter hacknights!
+Our flagship app, EEG 101, is built with JavaScript and Java